Digital-Avatars-and-Robotics/MUDxGodot/README.md

 section of [Godot manual](https://docs.godotengine.org/en/latest/tutorials/export/exporting_for_web.html#serving-the-files).
 Paste it in build directory and run it.

-You might have to disable CORS policy.
+You might have to disable CORS policy with some browser plugin.

 Done!